phytec/doc-bsp-yocto/source/bsp/imx8/imx8mn/head.rst

 .. include:: /bsp/peripherals/usb-otg.rsti

-Both USB interfaces are configured as host in the kernel device tree
+The USB interface is configured as host in the kernel device tree
 |dt-carrierboard|.dts.
 See:
-:imx-dt:`imx8mn-phyboard-polis.dts?h=v5.10.72_2.2.0-phy17#n206`
+:imx-dt:`imx8mn-phyboard-polis.dts?h=v5.15.71_2.2.2-phy3#n264`

 CAN FD
 ------